ibm-cloud-docs/workload-protection/key_features.md

-## Provides a unified and centralize framework to manage the security and compliance of applications, workloads and infrastructure
+## Provides a unified and centralized framework to manage the security and compliance of applications, workloads and infrastructure
 {: #feature_1}

-- Provides a unified and centralize framework to manage the security and compliance of applications, workloads and infrastructure and protect workloads and resources that run on {{site.data.keyword.cloud_notm}}, in other clouds, and on-prem.
+- Provides a unified and centralized framework to manage the security and compliance of applications, workloads and infrastructure and protect workloads and resources that run on {{site.data.keyword.cloud_notm}}, in other clouds, and on-prem.
 Presents relevant performance and security data in one location.

 - Is built on open standards for cloud native security and control, including Falco, the open source standard for cloud threat detection, and Open Policy Agent (OPA), the open source standard for policy-as-code.